Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    needs.
 I always prefer the latest database version since database services are very good with backwards compatibility.
 Use the Production template.
 Call the database instance "project-database-01" (in case you need to set up read replicas later on).
+   Use PostgreSQL v12 so that we can use the AWS free tier.
 3. You should create a random username and password.
 I highly recommend you run this script to do so (there is also an option to let AWS generate a password.
 If you select that option instead, then, after you create the database, the password will